Grilo16/Grilo16/README.md

 - 👋 Hi, I’m @Grilo16
 - 👀 I’m interested in all forms of complexities and beauty of logic
-- 🌱 I’m currently studying at codeclan =)
+- 🌱 I'm currently looking for a position as a software developer where I can apply my skills and contribute to the growth of the team
 - 💞️ I’m looking to collaborate with humanity
 - 📫 How to reach me: tom.jf.britton@gmail.com